Skip to content

 • There are no suggestions because the search field is empty.

 Phase 1 of the MediSprout insurance claims module lets providers and admins create insurance claims from completed visits, validate the data, and export them in CMS 1500 format (PDF or CSV) for paper submission or upload to a clearinghouse.
 This article walks through the full end-to-end flow.
-Phase 2 — submission through the Optum gateway with status tracking and remittance — is covered in a separate article when it ships.
+Phase 2 — submission through the Optum gateway with status tracking and remittance — is covered in a separate article.

 Before you begin